alinobrasil/the_graph_getting_started/The Graph Quick Start.md

 2. Deploy & Publish
 3. Query from your dapp

-Pricing:
- - The rate-limited test endpoints in Studio are free.
- - API calls for the decentralized network are pay-per-use at $4 per 100K queries. **The first 100K queries are free!**

 Here’s a step by step walk through:

 ## 1. Initialize your subgraph project